 top of page

 Making Contact is a multiplayer alien hunting game where you and your friends can relax in the desert and try to make contact with aliens, while making contact with each other.
-I am working as the only designer on a team of 5, and we are still working on the project!
+I was the only designer on a team of 5.
+We ended up leaving this project unfinished, and some of the team have moved on to a smaller scale project which we work on in our free time.

 MAKING CONTACT